tweedegolf/storage-abstraction/publish/AdapterAmazonS3/README.md

 console.log(result);
 ```

-The Storage class is cloud service agnostic and doesn't know anything about the adapter it uses.
+The Storage class is cloud service agnostic and doesn't know anything about the adapter it uses and adapters are completely interchangeable.
 It only expects the adapter to have implemented all methods of the `IAdapter` interface, see the [API](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#adapter-api).

 When you create a Storage instance it checks the mandatory `type` key in the configuration object and then loads the appropriate adapter module automatically from your node_modules folder using `require()`.
 For more information please read [this](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#register-your-adapter).